loshmis/vanguard-docs/configuration.md

 After entering in the required application Name, make sure that you enter `http://YOUR_DOMAIN` in **Authorized JavaScript origins** section, and `http://YOUR_DOMAIN/auth/google/callback` in **Authorized redirect URIs** section.

-After you fill those fields, click **Create client ID" button, provide your product name as required, and get your Client Id and Client Secret keys.
+After you fill those fields, click **Create client ID** button, provide your product name as required, and get your Client Id and Client Secret keys.

 When you have those keys, the only thing left for you to do is to paste them into your `.env` file as following: